sirlittle/naked-salad-bowl/README.md

 export default firestoreConfig;
 ```
 4. Run `npm run start` from within the repo and current app will be displayed.
+If you don't have React installed, run `npm install react --save` first.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).